data-ml-wizzi/UDACITY_dog_breed_classifier/README.md

         `python models/train_dog_classifier.py`

+6. Change to the app directory: `cd app`

-6. Run your web app: `python app/run.py`
+7. Run your web app: `python run.py`

 7. Click the `PREVIEW` button in the Terminal to open the homepage via http://loclhost:3000 or http://127.0.0.1:3000